StanForever/awesome-websites/README.md

 * [https://validator.w3.org/checklink](https://validator.w3.org/checklink) : Check links and anchors in Web pages or full Web sites.
 * [https://vubey.yt](https://vubey.yt/) : An online site that converts online videos to audio files, simply by pasting the URL.
 * [https://validate.puppet.com](https://validate.puppet.com/) : Paste Puppet code into the textbox and check it for validity. :white_check_mark:
+* [http://www.vocalfish.co](http://www.vocalfish.co/) : You submit a URL to this website and it'll give an audio file back of an actual human reading it.

 ## W :
 * [http://weavesilk.com](http://weavesilk.com/) : Totally mind blowing.
 Create dreamy works of art with your mouse.
 Have fun! :curly_loop:
+* [https://www.woorank.com](https://www.woorank.com/) : Free Website Review Tool & SEO Checker.
+Enter your URL for a free instant website review and SEO audit for any site.
 * [http://weirdorconfusing.com](http://weirdorconfusing.com/) : Go to this site to buy weird and confusing thing.
 Things can go really weird 😉
 * [http://www.windows93.net](http://www.windows93.net/) : Use old Windows on your browser and live your past again.
 * [https://willrobotstakemyjob.com](https://willrobotstakemyjob.com/) : This site estimates how likely you are to lose your job to robots.